L4 vertebra overview

 Series of nerves at the L4 vertebra

 At the L4 vertebra level, a web of nerves known as the lumbar plexus ends and the sacral plexus, which provides motor and sensory nerves, begins.
 Among the nerves near the L4 level of the spine is the sciatic nerve, the largest nerve in the body and the source of a series of painful symptoms known as sciatica.

 Other nerves associated with the L4 vertebra are the quadratus femoris, the superior gluteal, the obturator and the femoral.
-These nerves innervate pelvic and hip muscles, which are sites that can experience symptoms when nerve compression is present at the L4 level of the lumbar vertebrae.
+These nerves impact the pelvic and hip muscles, which are areas that can experience pain and symptoms when nerve compression is present at the L4 level of the lumbar vertebrae.

-Spinal Conditions Affecting the L4
+Spinal conditions affecting the L4 vertebra

-Treatment for L4 Conditions
+Treatment for conditions at the L4 vertebra

 Conservative therapies such as pain medication, physical therapy and low-impact exercise usually can alleviate the symptoms associated with nerve compression.
 These treatments should be monitored by a doctor to reduce the risk of worsening the condition.
 However, when chronic lower back pain continues after several months of nonsurgical treatments, your doctor may suggest seeing if you are a candidate for back surgery.

 The minimally invasive spine surgery at Laser Spine Institute offers patients a safer and effective alternative to traditional open back surgery.^ Our surgeons use a less than 1-inch incision and muscle-sparing techniques in order to alleviate symptoms while resulting in less pain, bleeding and a lower risk of complication compared to traditional open back surgery.